 Once we have a better sense of your skills and interests, we can work together to identify related careers and majors.
 By discovering the types of jobs that might interest you and match your talents, we can point out the different majors that could help you move in that direction.

-At our Career Resource Library, we provide a variety of materials that can be useful in the career planning and job search process from employer directories to career guidebooks to other occupational information.
+At our Career Resource Library, we provide materials that can be useful in the career planning and job search process from employer directories to career guidebooks to other occupational information.

 These websites can help with your career exploration as well: